 Generally, it is advised to peel potatoes before they are fed to dogs.
 The logic behind this is that Potato skins can sometimes cause irritation or an adverse reaction in your dog’s stomach and esophagus.

 In addition, avoid feeding your dog’s fried potatoes such as fries as these are high in fat and could cause weight gain.
-Boiled or baked potatoes are far more suitable, and if left over from you or your families meals could be a tasty snack for your dog.
+Boiled or baked potatoes are far more suitable, and if leftover from you or your family’s meals could be a tasty snack for your dog.

 The most notable mineral provided by Potatoes is Potassium.
 Potassium is vital to maintaining healthy blood pressure and has been proven to help prevent the onset of cardiovascular disease.

 Beyond some notable minerals, Potatoes are primarily a source of complex carbohydrates.
 While this is fantastic for humans, dogs need a far lower proportion of carbohydrates in their diet.
-However, in moderation Potatoes can provide the smaller portion of carbohydrates that are suitable for dogs.
+However, in moderation, Potatoes can provide a smaller portion of carbohydrates that are suitable for dogs.

 Potato Starch is another by-product of potato processing, but it is drastically different from Potato Protein.
 Potato Starch is most commonly used as a binding agent in dog foods that do not contain traditional binding agents.
-In the past starch from grains such as Wheat, Corn or Oats were used as binding agents.
-But due to the pressure to move away from grains in dog food Potato Starch has been pushed as a viable alternative.
+In the past, starch from grains such as Wheat, Corn, or Oats was used as binding agents.
+But due to the pressure to move away from grains in dog food, Potato Starch has been pushed as a viable alternative.